 Cobicistat

-Cobicistat is 97-98% bound to human plasma proteins and the mean plasma to blood drug concentration ratio was 2.
+Cobicistat is 97-98% bound to human plasma proteins and the mean plasma to blood medication concentration ratio was 2.

 Biotransformation

 Atazanavir

 Studies in humans and in vitro studies using human liver microsomes have demonstrated that atazanavir is principally metabolised by CYP3A4 isozyme to oxygenated metabolites.
 Metabolites are then excreted in the bile as either free or glucuronidated metabolites.
 Additional minor metabolic pathways consist of N-dealkylation and hydrolysis.
 Two minor metabolites of atazanavir in plasma have been characterised.
 Neither metabolite demonstrated in vitro antiviral activity.